Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning

 \section{Experiments and Results}

-We perform extensive empirical evaluation to compare our proposed uncertainty-aware causal language modeling (UA-CLM) fine-tuning method to the standard causal language modeling (CLM) fine-tuning, pre-trained baseline, unlikelihood training (ULT) \citep{welleckneural}, and calibration tuning (CT) \citep{kapoor2024calibration} methods.
-We evaluate on open-ended, and free-form natural language generation tasks.
+We perform extensive empirical evaluation to compare our proposed uncertainty-aware causal language modeling (UA-CLM) fine-tuning method to the standard causal language modeling (CLM) fine-tuning, pre-trained baseline, UnLikelihood training (ULT) \citep{welleckneural}, and Calibration Tuning (CT) \citep{kapoor2024calibration} methods.
+We evaluate on free-form natural language generation tasks.
 Our comprehensive evaluation rigorously assesses the quality of uncertainty estimates and the quality of the generated text.
-This includes an analysis of broadly four aspects: hallucination detection, uncertainty-guided selective generation, out-of-domain prompt detection, and calibration analysis based on the inverse correlation between the uncertainty estimates and the quality of generated text.
+This includes an analysis of broadly four aspects: hallucination detection, uncertainty-guided selective generation, out-of-domain prompt detection, and calibration analysis.